Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 The assembly structure placed in the produced STEP file corresponds to the structure described in the ProSTEP Agreement Log (item 21) as the second alternative (assembly structure through *representation_relationship* / *item_defined_transformation*).
 To represent an assembly it uses entities of the *representation_relationship_with_transformation* type.
 Transformation operators used for locating assembly components are represented by *item_defined_transformation* entities.
 If mode *write.step.assembly* is set to the values *ON* or *Auto* then an OCC shape consisting of nested compounds will be written as an assembly, otherwise it will be written as separate solids.

-Please see also @ref occt_step_3_4 "Mapping OCCT shapes to STEP entities".
+See also @ref occt_step_3_4 "Mapping OCCT shapes to STEP entities".

 @subsection occt_step_3_3 Description of the process
 @subsubsection occt_step_3_3_1 Initializing the process